zhuy16/learning_notes/1_jupyterSetUp.md

  this will automatically load R module, and startup jupyter lab. paste the new link to a web browser, and start working!

+# 2. Using jupyter hub from Locus.

+Just go to https://ai-submit2.niaid.nih.gov:10101/user/zhuy16/tree to start using the Jupyter hub like normal.

+To install packages in the jupyter hub, just activate the jupyterenv and install packages in the --user option.
+This will make it available in the github.
+Tip: don't forget to restart the kernel before using the newly installed packages.

+$ module load anaconda3/5.3.0
+$ source activate jupyterenv
+$ pip install --user mypackage

+For R packages:
+See https://www.osc.edu/resources/getting_started/howto/howto_install_local_r_packages for more information.

+If you’re given a choice of where to install the packages, make sure you use your home directory (or its shortcut, ‘~’).
+After doing that, the package(s) you’ve installed should be available to any JupyterHub Portal session you start.